Towards a theory of dissipative Dark Matter I: the Born limit: Energy loss rate

 We note that while vertex-type emissions are suppressed by prefactors smaller by one to two orders of magnitude compared to quadrupole-like processes, their weaker dependence on the coupling constants may render them relevant in certain regions of parameter space.

 \paragraph{Massive emission}

-For massive emission, we evaluate numerically the energy loss rate using the energy differential cross-sections defined in App.~\ref{Massiveemission}.
+For massive emission, we evaluate numerically the energy loss rate using the energy-differential cross sections defined in App.~\ref{Massiveemission}.
 We plot the corresponding ratio $R$, as defined in~\eqref{R}, in the lower panels of Fig.~\ref{energylossratequadanddipolesl}.

 For both types of mediation, the processes $S_1 S_2 \to S_1 S_2 \phi$ and $\tilde S_1 \tilde S_2 \to \tilde S_1 \tilde S_2 \phi$ in the limit $(A_{j}/m_{j})^2 \ll \lambda_{j} $ (long-range mediation) or $\langle|\mathcal{M}_{\text{vertex}}|^2\rangle \gg \langle|\mathcal{M}_{\text{external leg}}|^2\rangle$ (short-range mediation), have $m_{\phi,V}$-contributions arising only through the phase-space factor in~\eqref{ELR}, leading to a weaker suppression of the energy loss rate compared to the other dSIDM scenarios.
 In contrast, applying the limit $(A_{j}/m_{j})^2 \gg \lambda_{j} $ (long-range mediation) and $\langle|\mathcal{M}_{\text{vertex}}|^2\rangle \ll \langle|\mathcal{M}_{\text{external leg}}|^2\rangle$ (short-range mediation) to $S_1 S_2 \to S_1 S_2 \phi$ and $\tilde S_1 \tilde S_2 \to \tilde S_1 \tilde S_2 \phi$, and for all of the other dissipative scenarios explored, the mass of the emitted particle also enters the quadrupole emission amplitudes.
 Nevertheless, for long-range mediation, the resulting impact on the energy loss rate remains broadly comparable across the different dissipative processes.
 For short-range mediation, however, $m_{\phi,V}$-dependencies lead to a comparatively milder suppression of the energy loss rate, with small differences emerging between the various scenarios, among which $V$-emission is the most suppressed.
 We postpone a detailed discussion to the section on identical particle scattering, since for short-range mediation the difference from distinguishable scattering amounts only to an overall prefactor in the energy loss rates.